-South Africa’s Cape Winelands is located in a stunning corner of the Western Cape province, less than an hour away from Cape Town, making it perfect for a short road trip from Cape Town.
-The historic towns of Stellenbosch and Franschhoek are popular places to visit but to me, the splendid wine estates and restaurants located in and around these towns really steal the show.
+South Africa’s Cape Winelands is located in a stunning corner of the Western Cape province, less than an hour away from Cape Town.
+The historic towns of Stellenbosch and Franschhoek are popular places to visit in the Cape Winelands but to me, the splendid wine estates and restaurants located in and around these towns really steal the show.
 If you love fine food and wines, then this is the place to be.
-It’s possible to go on a one-day Cape Winelands road trip from Cape Town but I recommend spending a few days exploring this wine route to truly appreciate its grand natural beauty and its fabulous food and wines.
+It’s possible to visit the Cape Winelands as a day trip from Cape Town but I recommend spending a few days exploring this area to truly appreciate its natural beauty and fabulous food and wines.